 Barriss Offee was a Jedi Padawan trained by Luminara Unduli.
 Under her master, Barriss was quickly becoming one of the most impressive Padawan’s the Jedi had ever trained.
 Unfortunately, a series of events caused her to become disillusioned with the Jedi.
 Her distaste for what the Jedi had become had wide-sweeping effects.
 First, Ahsoka Tano left the Jedi Order.
 Second, Ahsoka’s leaving triggered an emotional response in Anakin further pushing him to the Dark Side.
 And third, it allowed the Sith to gain more control over the Galaxy.

 There isn’t a single character in the Clone Wars with as little screen time as Barriss Offee who caused more chaos.
-Because of this, she easily makes this most important characters in the Clone Wars list.
+Because of this, she easily makes the most important characters in the Clone Wars list.

 After The Phantom Menace concluded, Darth Maul was thought to be dead.
 The evidence was overwhelming.
 Not only he had been cut in half by Obi-Wan Kenobi but he also fell down a chasm.
 At his death, Darth Maul was the most interesting character that nobody understood.
 The world cried for more of him and thankfully the Clone Wars answered the cries.